BRITISH CAVY COUNCIL

 of which

-Nostril, Jowls, Nostril area, jowls and chest to be tan.
+Nostril, Nostril area, jowls and chest to be tan.
 (15)

-Chest & Throat There should be a clear band of base colour across the throat.
+Jowls, Chest & Throat There should be a clearly-defined band of base colour across the throat, evenly laced with tan ticking.

-Eye Circles, Tan eye circles to be clearly distinguishable.
+Eye Circles, Tan eye circles to be even and clearly distinguishable.
 (15)

 Pea-Spots On the forehead beside each ear should be clear tan markings, known as ‘pea-spots’.